-The First Nation, led by Chief Matthew Dupuis and band council, is a member of the Union of Ontario Indians.
-Red Rock band Chief and Council are elected to administer the day to day operation of the First Nation.
+The First Nation, led by Chief Marcus Hardy and band council, is a member of the Union of Ontario Indians.
+Red Rock Band Chief and Council are elected to administer the day to day operation of the First Nation.
 Band elections are governed under band custom and the term of office is 2 years.
-The next general election is scheduled for September 2019.
+The next general election is scheduled for September 2021.

 10 Canadian provinces presently have band members residing within them including Ontario, British Columbia, Alberta, Saskatchewan, Quebec, Yukon, Nova Scotia, New Brunswick, Manitoba, and the North West Territories.
 Red Rock Band members also live in other parts of the world including Norway, New Zealand, and Australia.